Table of Contents

 Absolutely!
 Please browse our Gallery of challenging high-magnification subjects.

-You download Zerene Stacker from our website.
+You download Zerene Stacker from the Downloads page of our website.
 The download gives you a 30-day free trial with full functionality.
 After that, you have to buy a license to keep using the product and to get future updates for free.
 Full details are posted at Purchasing Licenses.

 No, you really don’t want those.
 Pirated versions of Zerene Stacker can be found these days on lots of “shareware” sites.
 But don’t be fooled.
 Those sites are in the business of ripping us all off.
 Despite their assurances, the versions that they offer contain stolen keys, are NOT full functionality, are not eligible for future upgrades, and may even come equipped with malware added by the pirates for their own purposes.
 If you send them money, you lose it.
 The only versions of Zerene Stacker that we can stand behind are the ones you download from Zerene Systems’ own web site, and licenses purchased through us and our authorized resellers.

 Microsoft Windows®, Macintosh OS X®, or Linux®, and it doesn’t make much difference which one you have.
 The code base is about 98% identical.
 We recommend using a computer with a modern multi-core processor (e.g. Intel® Core™ 2) and at least 2 GB of memory.
 The software will run correctly on older and smaller machines, but processing will take longer and you may be limited to something less than the full resolution of your camera.